Generic name: budesonide (oral) [ bue-DES-oh-nide ]

 osteoporosis or low bone mineral density;

-(in you or a family member) diabetes, cataracts, or glaucoma.
+diabetes, cataracts, or glaucoma (in you or a family member); or

 How should I take Entocort EC?

-Take this medicine in the morning with a full glass of water.
+Take Entocort EC in the morning with a full glass of water.
 You may take this medicine with or without food.

-Do not crush, chew, or break a Entocort EC capsule or tablet.
+Do not crush, break, or dissolve a tablet or capsule of Uceris, Tarpeyo, or Ortikos.
 Swallow it whole.